 Because land is limited on Oahu, cremation is the most common aftercare choice.
-There are two options: communal or individual cremation.
+There are two options: communal or segregated cremation.
 In a communal cremation, the pets are not separated in the cremation chamber.
 Our provider, Oahu Pet Crematory, scatters communal cremains in Kaneohe Bay.
-In an individual or private cremation, your pet’s ashes will be returned to you.
+In an segregated or solo cremation, your pet’s ashes will be returned to you.
 You can learn more about the options on their website or see our explanation here.

-Private and individual cremations include an attractive decorative tin.
+Solo and segregated cremations include an attractive decorative tin.
 If you would like a custom or personalized urn, there are endless options.
 We have a selection of made-to-order keepsakes and urns – see our catalog for more information.

 Some other providers of urns include: